 - Pain and suffering

-No matter what the facts are of your case, we believe that you deserve a chance at justice.
+No matter what the facts of your case are, we believe that you and your family deserve a chance at justice.

-If you were struck by a car while walking, the injuries you may have suffered will depend largely in part on the speed the vehicle was traveling.
-In serious accidents, pedestrians can suffer multiple injuries, both from the vehicle hitting the body and the body then hitting the ground, which increases the severity of injuries.
+If you were struck by a car while walking, the injuries you suffer are largely influenced by the vehicle’s speed.
+In serious accidents, pedestrians can suffer multiple catastrophic injuries, both from the vehicle hitting their body and their body hitting the ground.

 Some types of injuries a pedestrian may suffer after being involved in an auto-pedestrian accident include: